 Say, "As you leave, I am going to give each of you a small piece of paper.
 Keep it for yourselves, or share it with someone you know who you think might need it.
-It has the National Domestic violence hotline, a text number for someone who thinks they may be in an unhealthy or abusive relationship - and a website for more information about healthy and unhealthy relationships."
+It has a hotline and a text number for someone who thinks they're in an unhealthy or abusive relationship - and a hotline for some more information about what you can do if this were to be you, or if you wanted to help someone else."
 Distribute the small pieces of paper as they leave.
 (2 minutes)